DexterHuang/CyberCodeOnline/contribution/mobile/en/popup-tutorial/donation.md

 No, you can cancel the donation at any time easily via your store.

 ## The highest tier is so expensive, you greedy @$%#^#$!
-The higher tiers are request by kind players who would like to donate more.
+The higher tiers are requested by kind players who would like to donate more.

 Just like most other donation mechanism there is **No upper limit** on how much a person is allowed donate.